groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ![Done](images/oomph/done.png)

-Close all org.codehaus.groovyXX projects except org.codehaus.groovy30.
-Only one groovyXX project should be open at all times.
+Close all org.codehaus.groovyXX projects but one -- only one should be open at any time.
 Now try to run the GroovyJDTTests/AllGroovyTests suites.

 ## Eclipse Project Descriptions